uhrzel/Library-System/readme.txt

 5. Extract the file and copy "librarysystem" folder

-6.Paste inside root directory/ where you install xammp local disk C: drive D: drive E: paste: (for xampp/htdocs,
+6.Paste inside root directory/ where you install xammp local disk C: drive D: drive E: paste: (for xampp/htdocs)

 7. Open PHPMyAdmin (http://localhost/phpmyadmin)

 8. Create a database with name db_ls

 6. Import db_ls.sql file(given inside the zip package in SQL file folder)

+7. Create account in (https://ipinfo.io/) and get your Access Token in token navigation

+8. Please replace your .env.example to .env and paste your Access Token  in `IPINFO_API_KEY` variable

 7.Run the script http://localhost/librarysystem